On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Appendix. Surjectivity of Albanese morphism

 \section{Appendix.
 Surjectivity of Albanese morphism}

-In this appendix, we show that the Albanese morphism of a compact complex manifold with nef anticanonical line bundle can be non-surjective.
-This can be shown by the following example due to Ueno \cite{Uen}.
+This appendix shows that the Albanese morphism of a compact complex manifold with nef anticanonical line bundle can be non-surjective.
+It can be shown by the following example due to Ueno \cite{Uen}.

 In the general case, the Albanese morphism and the Albanese morphism for a compact complex manifold $X$ are defined as follows (cf. \cite{Uen74}).
 For a compact complex manifold $X$, the Albanese torus is defined as